A comforting meatball potato casserole with spinach. The main dish, potato and vegetable sides all in one pot!

-- Best to use are semi-waxy or waxy potatoes, they will keep their shape in the bake.
+Potatoes: It is best to use semi-waxy or waxy potatoes, as they will keep their shape in the oven.
+Try Baked Cabbage and Potatoes, next!

-- I used lean ground beef, but ground pork or a mixture of ground pork and beef would be perfect as well.
+Ground meat: I used lean ground beef, but ground pork or a mixture of ground beef and pork are perfectly ok, too.
+Ground turkey is another option.

-- However, feel free to use any kind of cheese you would normally use for making casseroles.
+Cheese: I usually use Cheddar or Gouda.
+However, feel free to use your favorite good-melting cheese, which you typically use for making casseroles.

 How to make meatball potato casserole?